menix-os/menix/doc/contributing.md

 ## Coding style
 The following section explains how code is expected to be formatted in order to make it easier to read for other people.
+Use the `.clang-format` file in the project root to check if your code complies with these guidelines.

 - Tabs have a width of 4 characters.
 - Always use tabs for indentation.